-Lesson 9: Media and Information Literacy

-- Examine media samples for sexual messages and counter the media messages with accurate ones - Practice analyzing digital information for accuracy and identify sources of accurate information and help.

-Lesson 10: Future Me

-- Learn about Intersectionality and how each individual is unique and worthy of respect and dignity. - Create vision boards to advocate for sexual health for themselves and their peers. - Student Activity Sheet: "Technology and Media Influences" - Student Activity Sheet: "Be a C.R.A.B." - Video: "Bodies: Different Shapes and Sizes.

-All Beautiful" Amaze.org - Video: "Intersectionality 101" Learning for Justice Video - Post-Survey: to assess knowledge after instruction
+Lesson 8: Refuse or Report Students will: Learn about interpersonal and sexual violence and ways to respond.
+Learn effective refusal strategies to use when negative or unwanted sexual behavior occurs.
+Student Activity Sheet: "Vision Board Project Planning" Video: "What's Cyberbullying?"
+Common Sense Media Lesson 9: Media and Information Literacy Students will: Examine media samples for sexual messages and counter the media messages with accurate ones Practice analyzing digital information for accuracy and identify sources of accurate information and help. • Lesson 10: Future Me Students will: Learn about Intersectionality and how each individual is unique and worthy of respect and dignity.
+Create vision boards to advocate for sexual health for themselves and their peers.
+Student Activity Sheet: "Technology and Media Influences" Student Activity Sheet: "Be a C.R.A.B."
+Video: "Bodies: Different Shapes and Sizes.
+All Beautiful" Amaze.org Video: "Intersectionality 101" Learning for Justice Video Post-Survey: to assess knowledge after instruction

-Video: "Puberty and You" Seattle Public Schools TV Running Time 13:05 minutes (2020)
+"Puberty and You" Seattle Public Schools TV (2020)